Amr2812/private-lessons-lms/README.md

   Due to the fact that the app load will be mainly from reads so I could use indexes freely so I used sutible indexes like compound indexes & text indexes for the database queries/sorts and I could track query optimizer usage by MongoDB Compass Explain plain and Apply what I've learned in the MongoDB Performance course from MongoDB University.

+- **File Upload:**

+  - Multer as a streaming middleware between client and Google Cloud Storage as I built a custom storage class and factory for it for uploading profile pictures
+  - Google Cloud Storage Signed URLs for uploading lessons/videos

+- **Logging:**

+  - Logging with WinstonJS
+  - Error Reporting with Sentry
+  - Logging Requests with Morgan

 - **Error Handling:**

   - Error Handling with @Hapi/Boom for error responses
   - Custom middleware for sending error responses
   - Asyncronous error catching with a wrapped function for all controllers
+  - Report unexpected errors to sentry

 - **Security:**